-Vanier Park is Federal Land
+Vanier Park is Settled Land

 Let us insist that the Government of Canada not sacrifice Vanier Park in aid of a private real estate development.